gianordoli/autocomplete_archive/_papers/documentation/README.md

 No problems with the scraping anymore!
 The script starts automatically everyday at 9 pm (2 am UTC time).
 Using [forever](https://www.npmjs.com/package/forever) and [cron](https://github.com/ncb000gt/node-cron).

 I will take a look into the results now, to see how things change from day to day.
 Maybe it's not wort scraping on a daily basis.

+#### March 1st

+I started developing the app to query the autocomplete archive database [here](https://github.com/gianordoli/autocomplete_archive_search).
+It has been helpful to check the validity of some scraping so far:

+* results doesn't seem to change that often in web and images as in youtube.
+* queries in international languages doesn't seem to be working for *news, books, products,* and *recipes*.
+I compared the results in my database to the ones I get while typing.
+It seems that the request is in English.
+There might be a different way to specify the hl parameter that I don't know about.